Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Quasi-Probabilistic Readout Correction

 \section{Quasi-Probabilistic Readout Correction}

-As observed in the previous section, applying randomized compiling to quantum measurements effectively tailors the measurement error channel $\Lambda$ into a classical stochastic error channel $\bar{\Lambda}$:

-where $x \in \mathbb{Z}_2^{\otimes n}$ is the set of classical $n$-bit strings, $\{p_x\}_{x\in \mathbb{Z}_2^{\otimes n}}$ is a probability distribution over bit-flips $X_x$, and where $X_x$ is short for $X_{x_1} X_{x_2} \cdots X_{x_n}$.
-This has a few ramifications: firstly, the effective error channel $\bar{\Lambda}$ can be fully described by its corresponding probability distribution, and each probability $p_i$ can be estimated up to $1/\sqrt{N_{\rm shots}}$ simply by looking at the output distribution resulting from sending a single computational basis input to the randomly compiled measurement channel.
-In other words, $\bar{\Lambda}$ can be approximately described with $\mathcal{O}(N_{\rm shots})$ floating-point numbers, and each number has a precision of $1/\sqrt{N_{\rm shots}}$ \footnote{The accuracy of the estimate is also limited by state preparation errors and single-qubit gate errors, but these tend to be low compared to measurement errors.} Secondly, the effective measurement error $\bar{\Lambda}$ can be inverted by applying a linear operation on the noisy output distribution.
-The exact inversion can quickly become unscalable to describe, but since the probabilities appearing in $\bar{\Lambda}$ are already estimated with $1/\sqrt{N_{\rm shots}}$ precision, an approximation should suffice.
-Fortunately, there exist standard quasi-probabilistic correction techniques that provide different orders of approximation of the inverse of $\bar{\Lambda}$ \cite{ying2017efficient,Temme2017mitigation,endo2018mitigation,Kandala_2019,ferracin2022efficiently}.
+As observed in the previous section, applying RC to quantum measurements effectively tailors the measurement error channel $\Lambda$ into a classical stochastic error channel.
+This has a few ramifications: firstly, the effective error channel $\bar{\Lambda}_K$ can be fully described by its corresponding probability distribution, and each probability $p_x$ can be estimated up to $1/\sqrt{N_{\rm shots}}$ simply by looking at the output distribution resulting from sending a single computational basis input to the randomly compiled measurement channel.
+In other words, $\bar{\Lambda}_K$ can be approximately described with $\mathcal{O}(N_{\rm shots})$ floating-point numbers, and each number has a precision of $1/\sqrt{N_{\rm shots}}$ \footnote{The accuracy of the estimate is also limited by state preparation errors and single-qubit gate errors, but these tend to be low compared to measurement errors.}.
+Secondly, the effective measurement error $\bar{\Lambda}_K$ can be inverted by applying a linear operation on the noisy output distribution.
+The exact inversion can quickly become unscalable to describe, but since the probabilities appearing in $\bar{\Lambda}_K$ are already estimated with $1/\sqrt{N_{\rm shots}}$ precision, an approximation should suffice.
+Fortunately, there exist standard quasi-probabilistic correction techniques that provide different orders of approximation of the inverse of $\bar{\Lambda}_K$ \cite{ying2017efficient,Temme2017mitigation,endo2018mitigation,Kandala_2019,ferracin2022efficiently}.
 The first-order approximation is described using $\mathcal{O}(N_{\rm shots})$ floating-point numbers, and in general the $i$th order approximation is described using $\mathcal{O}(N_{\rm shots}^i)$ floating-points numbers.
 We proceed with describing the quasi-probabilistic readout correction (QPRC) protocol below.